devopsctl/gitlabctl/docs/gitlabctl_edit_project.md

       --lfs-enabled                                   Enable LFS
       --merge-method string                           Set the merge method used. (available: 'merge', 'rebase_merge', 'ff') (default "merge")
       --merge-requests-enabled                        Enable merge requests (default true)
+      --name string                                   New project name
       --only-allow-merge-if-discussion-are-resolved   Set whether merge requests can only be merged when all the discussions are resolved
-      --only-allow-merge-if-pipeline-succeeds         Set whether merge requests can only be merged with successful jobs --printing-merge-request-link-enabled           Show link to create/view merge request when pushing from the command line (default true)
+      --only-allow-merge-if-pipeline-succeeds         Set whether merge requests can only be merged with successful jobs --path string                                   New project path
+      --printing-merge-request-link-enabled           Show link to create/view merge request when pushing from the command line (default true)
       --public-jobs                                   If true, jobs can be viewed by non-project-members --request-access-enabled                        Enable request access